jazziemae77/The-Unheard-Voices/README.md

 08/13/23
    - created website with repl and github, uses HTML, CSS, and JS
-   - created sidebar and top nav bar templates with 6 plank pages
+   - created sidebar and top nav bar templates with 6 blank pages

 08/14/23
    - created and formatted blogspot site for TUV at https://theunheardvoicesorg.blogspot.com/